herince/stoat/README.md

 #### TODO:

-- [ ] Get it working for the most minimalistic version I can think of:
+- [x] Get it working for the most minimalistic version I can think of:
     - [x] Parse some tokens with Flex
     - [x] Use Bison to make AST
-    - [ ] Try to make LLVM IR from the AST in the dumbest way possible
+    - [x] Try to make LLVM IR from the AST in the dumbest way possible
-- [ ] Easy way to build and run not by hand
+- [ ] Add variables
 - [ ] Add operators
-- [ ] Add varible definitions and assignment expressions
+- [ ] Add functions
-- [ ] Add controw flow statements
+- [ ] Add control flow statements
 - [ ] Add strings and comments (they should be similar in some sense)
 - [ ] Add other C types

 #### Bonus levels:
+- [ ] Better build setup - cmake or something like that
 - [ ] Read includes?
-- [ ] Setup some automated way to test the code
-- [ ] Autmated way to test the compiler itself (make a script or something)
+- [ ] Tests
 - [ ] Print AST?

 Error handling?
 Error recovery?